vladephp/Javascript-notes/README.md

 # 5. Hoisting

 Hoisting means “moving to the beginning of a scope.”
 Function declarations are hoisted completely, variable declarations only partially.
-Function declarations are completely hoisted.
 That allows you to call a function before it has been declared.

 ES5: var - hoist